miekg/godoc2md/cmd/pages/README.md

 3. capture the result in /path/path/to/repo/README.md
 4. delete the repo

-Then as a separate step the README.md can be converted to HTML.

 ## Repos

 Each repo path should be an URL that contains the Go code, this should also be the import path.